 Career + Professional Development

-Professional development is an important component of Graduate Studies at Emily Carr.
+Professional development is an important component of Graduate Studies at Emily Carr University.
 This is supported through extensive relationships with industry leaders, studio visits and critiques with leading artists, curators, and designers and sponsorship of internships and research initiatives.

 Scholarships + Awards